 How often should you clean: Once a day.

-Best way to clean: Spray faucets with a disinfecting cleanser and let air dry for ten minutes.
+Best way to clean: Spray faucets with a disinfecting cleaner and let air dry for ten minutes.

 2. Cleaning TV Remote Controls: